-Calculation of CO (and heat output) according to the Canadian standard B415.1-10 is based on emissions in the stack and a fuel feed rate.
+1 Calculation of CO (and heat output) according to the Canadian standard B415.1-10 is based on stack gas emissions and a fuel feed rate.
 In this alternative method (IDC) there are phases when the boiler is in an off mode and produces no emissions.
 Consequently the calculation of CO will not be possible.
-However, the periods when the boiler is in standstill have been corrected in this revised test report and thus been able to calculate a CO emission.
+However, the periods when the boiler is in standstill have been corrected in this revised test report and thus been able to calculate CO emissions, see also "comments and observations" on page 5.

-Calculated as the arithmetic average.
+2Calculated as the arithmetic average.

-Table 6 show additional test results for the hydronic heater BioWIN 332 with thermal storage.
+Table 6 show additional test results for the hydronic heater BioWIN 212 with thermal storage.